 When preparing for baby, one of the best questions I asked was if I should hire a doula.
 The answer is always YES!
 Having that extra support person is huge.

 Many moms choose to have a doula on their birth team.
-This decision is definitely a personal one and needs to be made with your husband – making sure you’re both comfortable with the choice.
+This decision is definitely a personal one and needs to be made with your husband and written into your birth plan – making sure you’re both comfortable with the choice.
 But WHY would someone choose to have a doula at their birth?

 The evidence shows that women who labor with a doula by their side experience:

 - 31% decrease in the use of Pitocin

 - 28% decrease in the risk of C-section